Anne Mackereth, MA

 Northwestern Health Sciences University

 Editor’s note: Anne Mackereth has served as Editorial Review Group Chair of Alternative Therapies for Doody’s Review Service since September 2015.
-Unlike our other ERG Chairs who typically work in departments of their review group specialties, Professor Mackereth is director of library services for Northwestern Health Sciences University, which offers accredited programs in acupuncture and Oriental medicine, applied clinical nutrition, chiropractic, massage therapy, and undergraduate health sciences/post-baccalaureate pre-health.
+Unlike our other ERG Chairs who typically work in departments of their review group specialties, Professor Mackereth is director of library services for Northwestern Health Sciences University, which offers accredited programs in acupuncture and Chinese medicine, applied clinical nutrition, chiropractic, massage therapy, and undergraduate health sciences/post-baccalaureate pre-health.
 During her tenure, she has recruited 37 reviewers who have reviewed 99 of the 133 books we have sent her.
 In this article, Professor Mackereth shares how she has been so successful in her unique role as a librarian-ERG Chair.

 I accepted the role of Editorial Review Group Chair for Alternative Therapies in September 2015 after being recommended by James Bulger, MLIS, a Doody’s Library Board of Advisors member from Allina Health in Minnesota.
 Initially I thought the books could be reviewed by librarians, but that soon turned out to be infeasible since we do not have the expertise in the subject areas to adequately judge the quality of the books.